DSi Screw Measurements and Differences.

 How I measured these screws.

-Since I do not have specialty equipment to measure screws this small, I am forced to estimate.
+Since I do not have specialty equipment to measure screws this small, I am forced to estimate; especially on the thread pitch itself.
 Take the measurements with the knowledge that it was done by someone who is a novice in screw measuring.

 DSi

-All Screws within the DSi have a JIS head (unsure of the exact size), but a Phillips #00 works.
+All Screws within the DSi have a JIS head (I assume JIS #00), but a Phillips #00 works.
 Screws seem to be a variety of Wafer, Truss, or Ultra Thin Head machine screws.
 Pan or Undersized Pan head is also possible.
 These are my best guesses.
-I don't assign a head name to the screws as I don't know for certain.
+I don't assign a head name to the screws as I don't know for sure.

 Below is the list of screws and Hardware grouped by size.
 Further information is further down.